SimShaker-for-Aviators/simshaker-for-aviators.github.io/faq.md

 ![MSFS Bridge](assets/img/MSFS_WASM_Bridge.png?raw=true "MSFS Bridge")

 Please point the plugin installer to your MSFS community folder.
 If you use MSFS 2020 and 2024, redo the process for the other simulator.
-Alternativly, you can copy the *SSA WASM Bridge* plugin folder manually to the other community folder.
+Alternatively, you can copy the *SSA WASM Bridge* plugin folder manually to the other community folder.